What Medical AI Work Actually Looks Like for UK Doctors

 - Clinical nuance — has the AI missed a red flag that any experienced doctor would catch?

-Your years of medical training and clinical experience are exactly what these companies lack — and they're willing to pay a premium for it.
+Your years of medical training and clinical experience are exactly what these companies lack — and what their products cannot ship without.

 What Does the Work Actually Look Like?